pgrusell/molecular-dynamics/README.md

 # molecular-dynamics
-The following code maight be used in order to perform a full simulation on molecular dynamics (MD) of a set of 500 particles on a cubic box of 10 units side with periodic bondary conditions.
-The set of programs are able to build the initial configuration of the system and predict its evolution for any arbitrary time due to the effect of a Lennard-Jonnes potential, keeping track of the coordinates, velocities and accelerations of every particle.
-Using this information thermodynamic variables are calculated.
-A detailed expanation about the physics and analysis techniques are presented in the file
+The following code may be used to perform a full simulation of molecular dynamics (MD) for a set of 500 particles in a cubic box with a side length of 10 units, using periodic boundary conditions.
+The set of programs is capable of constructing the initial configuration of the system and predicting its evolution for any arbitrary time, influenced by a Lennard-Jones potential.
+The code keeps track of the coordinates, velocities, and accelerations of every particle.
+Using this information, thermodynamic variables are calculated.
+A detailed explanation of the physics and analysis techniques is provided in the [Explicación](explicación.pdf).

-- main.f90: It's
+## Installation and using of the code

+### Prerequisites
+The different files are mainly written in Fortran and for the compilation and